Kharua Rajapur

-Kharua Rajapur is a village in Kalupur gram panchayat in Bangaon CD Block in Bangaon subdivision of North 24 Parganas district in the Indian state of West Bengal.
+Kharua Rajapur is a village in Bangaon CD Block in Bangaon subdivision of North 24 Parganas district in the Indian state of West Bengal.

 Geography

 Kharua Rajapur is 15 km from subdivision headquarters Bangaon and 52 km from district headquarters Barasat.
 The nearest railway station is Chandpara railway station at Chandpara.

 Choita river flows past Kharua Rajapur.

 Demographics

 In the 2011 census Kharua Rajapur had a population of 1591, of which 813 were males and 778 were females.
 Children age 0-6 number 151.
 The literacy rate is 89.93.